MajaScherman/webshop/README.md

 ## Changes to config files when in production.
 Note that the primary usage for some *AMP stacks (such as XAMPP, MAMP, WAMP, etc.) is to easily deploy a friendly developer environment.
 So they are not (out of the box) secure for production use.

+### Attached config files.
+The configurations for WAMP is attached in the folder configfiles with instructions for how they should be set up, in case of a SSL connection using HTTPS.
+Below some of the changes for php.ini can be read.

 ### Hide server information
 Security through obscurity -> theoretically bad idea, ok in practice.
 The fact that you use PHP and which version is sent in HTTP header.
 To make it harder for an attacker ta attack the site this information can be hidden.